MMNetworks/myproxy/README.md

 The service options are: install, start, autostart, manualstart, stop, pause, continue, status and remove.

-The install will create the service as manual started service. autostart and manualstart option will toggle this setting.
+The install will create the service as a manual started service. autostart and manualstart options will toggle this setting.

 If started manually via the Service UI the start paramters -c \<configfile\> have to be provided.